How To Remove Black Spots From Citrus Plants/Leaves

 What is a Citrus Plant?

 Biologically, citrus is any tree or shrub that belongs to the Rutaceae family.
 Originally found in most parts of Asia and the northern parts of Australia.
-Although, various species of the plant have been adapted to suit the environment where they are grown.
+Through adaptations over centuries, various species of the plant have been adapted to suit the environment where they are grown.
 There are quite a number of citrus trees all over the world now.
 The plant genus is very adaptable and can flourish almost anywhere, as long as the conditions are right, preferably not too cold.
 Popular citrus plants include; Oranges, Limes, Grapefruits, Tangerines, Lemons and many more.

 What Causes Dark Spots on Citrus Trees/Plants?

 As earlier said, problems arise when citrus trees are threatened by diseases or pests.
 A common cause for alarm is noticing black sooty spots on citrus plants, especially their leaves or the fruit itself.
 These dark spots are a result of fungal infection.
-The fungus; Guignardia Citricarpa, appears in the form of a black mold that is chalky, gritty to touch on leaves, and dark spots appearing on the fruits.
+The fungus; Guignardia Citricarpa, appears in the form of a black mold that is chalky, gritty to touch on leaves and is responsible for dark spots appearing on the fruits.
 The mold is the result of insects feeding on the plant.
 Some of these insects are aphids, mealy bugs, citronella scale, and whiteflies.
 As the insects feed, they leave behind honeydew, which facilitates the easy spread of the fungus.
 The mold, when it spreads, covers the surface of the leaf and hinders photosynthesis.
 Hindering photosynthesis can stunt the growth of the tree without outrightly killing the tree.

 - Pruning the trees in spring and pollinating them in early summer or even earlier in late spring.
 It will help to prevent the trees from growing leaves in the fall, a period that insects are most active.